Bonne Terre, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 • Infection

-Too often, people stereotype certain breeds.
-There are facts to back this up, but they're not always applicable.
-Every dog is able to bite a human.
+Too often, people stereotype certain dog breeds.
+There are facts to back this stigma, but it's not always the case.
+Any dog is able to bite a person.
 This can be attributed to the dog's environment and interaction with the victim.

-Breeds often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
-People have the same tendency to attack others when they're scared or aggravated.
+Breeds often associated with danger include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
+People have the same tendency to strike others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Bonne Terre, MO?

-A dog bite lawyer in Bonne Terre, MO, will look at a number of damages.
+A dog bite lawyer in Bonne Terre, MO, will look into a number of special and general damages.
 Some of these include:

-• Medical Expenses — You may be able to recover all expenses related to medical treatment caused by a dog bite.
-It's important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.
+• Medical Expenses — You might be able to recover all expenses related to medical treatment caused by a bite.
+It's important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.

 • Lost Time at Work — If you've been bitten by a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.